-Aesica Pharmaceuticals (“Aesica”) is one of the world’s top 10 pharmaceutical contract development and manufacturing organisations (“CDMOs”).
-Headquartered near Newcastle upon Tyne, Aesica runs state-of-the-art facilities and employs approximately 1,300 staff members at six development and manufacturing sites in the UK, Germany and Italy.
+Aesica Pharmaceuticals was one of the world’s top 10 pharmaceutical contract development and manufacturing organisations (CDMOs), with manufacturing and development facilities in the UK, Germany and Italy.

-With the company’s valuable strategic position in the CDMO sector secured, and continued strong financial performance, Aesica attracted several strategic trade purchasers.
-Ultimately the international healthcare company Consort Medical plc tabled a very attractive bid of £230 million to acquire the business which generated a 50% IRR and 3.3x multiple of Silverfleet’s original investment.
+The Company's valuable strategic position and strong financial performance attracted several strategic trade purchasers.
+Ultimately, the international healthcare company Consort Medical offered £230m to acquire the Business, generating a 50% IRR and a 3.3x multiple of our original investment.

 sales before exit